 If you want to share more with your fellow creatives, if you have questions you would like answered or if you want to provide other people with some friendly pieces of advice, you can always write them a private message.
 (See send message under their account).

 On that note: You are not allowed to use it for surveys, advertising, and unrequested self-promotion of any kind.
 Sending out survey links or similar unsolicited calls to action to community members will be followed by disciplinary actions.

 Do you have some feedback for us on how we can improve jovoto?
 Then we want to hear it!

 Your suggestions for improvements as well as your reports of problems and issues are always very welcome.

 Our Creative Guides are responsible for mentoring and supporting you throughout a project.
 Questions and problems relating directly to the project can be addressed at the Guides, either via a comment under the brief or a direct message.

-Feedback that is not directly related to a specific project, e.g. feedback about processes, features, payments and other topics generally relating to jovoto as a platform should NOT be posted in the comment sections under briefs or ideas but in the Feedback Discussions section of our forums.
-If you have a specific problem you need help with, please send us a Support Request.
+The feedback that is not directly related to a specific project, e.g. feedback about processes, features, payments, and other topics generally relating to jovoto as a platform should NOT be posted in the comment section under brief or ideas.

 Please share your feedback on your project, in the post-project survey, sent at the end of the project, or share it directly with the Creative guide or the relevant Project owner.